petsc/petsc/src/binding/petsc4py/docs/source/index.rst

       * mpi4py_: Python bindings for MPI_,
         the *Message Passing Interface*.

-   Other projects depends on petsc4py:
+   Other projects depend on petsc4py:

       * slepc4py_: Python bindings for SLEPc_,
         the *Scalable Library for Eigenvalue Problem Computations*.